WPS/egon.io-website/_pages/howto.md

 - Egon comes with built-in icons.
 Select which ones want in your pallette.
 An icon can either be used as work object **or** as actor.
 - Use drag&drop to change the order in which the selected icons appear in the pallette.

-You can share your icon set with other users by exporting it as `.domain` file.
+You can share your icon set with other users by exporting it as `.iconset` file.
 We recommend to name your icon set before you export it (e.g., use the name of the domain or sub-domain that you are modeling).
-Other users can then import your `.domain` file.
+Other users can then import your `.iconset` file.
 This is also useful if you model a lot of different domains and want to switch between different icon sets.

-If you import a Domain Story from a `.egn` or `.egn.svg` file, your icon set will change automatically to the one with which the Domain Story was created -- even if you do not have the corresponding `.domain` file.
+If you import a Domain Story from a `.egn` or `.egn.svg` file, your icon set will change automatically to the one with which the Domain Story was created -- even if you do not have the corresponding `.iconset` file.

+In addition to the built-in icons, you can upload your own icons and then select them as actors or work objects.

+> We strongly recommend to use square SVG images for icons.

-In addition to the built-in icons, you can upload your own icons and then select them.
-Different image formats are allowed, but you will achieve best results with SVG because it is scalable (like the icons that come with the modeler).
-Also, we recommend to use square images because they look better in the pallet and the context pad.
+Other image formats are allowed as well, but only SVG can be colored and it can be zoomed without getting pixelated.
+Square images look better in the pallet and the context pad.

 If you want a consistent look, consider using the same icon set that we use for the predefined icons—[Google's Material icons](https://fonts.google.com/icons?icon.set=Material+Icons).

 ## Touch Support